frankiefab100/Tip-Calculator/README.md

 ## Resources

-Check out the blog post: [Tip Calculator](https://frankiefab.hashnode.dev/how-to-build-a-tip-calculator-with-html-css-and-javascript)
+Check out the blog post: [How to Build a Tip Calculator With HTML, CSS and JavaScript](https://frankiefab.hashnode.dev/how-to-build-a-tip-calculator-with-html-css-and-javascript)

 <hr>
 <p align="center">
 Built with ❤️
 </p>